CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 - Autolabeling simulation
 - File read

-In addition, using Endpoint data loss prevention (DLP), Activity explorer gathers DLP policy matches events from Exchange, SharePoint, OneDrive, Teams Chat and Channel, on-premises SharePoint folders and libraries and more.
+In addition, using Endpoint data loss prevention (DLP), Activity explorer gathers DLP policy matches events from Exchange, SharePoint, OneDrive, Teams Chat and Channel, on-premises SharePoint folders and libraries, and more.

 ## Task 3: Using Customer Keys in Microsoft 365 Copilot

 A **Customer Key** provides extra protection against viewing of data by unauthorized systems or personnel, and complements BitLocker disk encryption and SSE in Microsoft data centers.
 It helps you meet regulatory or compliance obligations for controlling root keys.
-You explicitly authorize Microsoft 365 services to use your encryption keys to provide value added cloud services, such as eDiscovery, anti-malware, anti-spam, search indexing, and so on.
+You explicitly authorize Microsoft 365 services to use your encryption keys to provide value-added cloud services, such as eDiscovery, anti-malware, anti-spam, search indexing, and so on.

 Customer Key is built on service encryption and lets you provide and control encryption keys.
 Microsoft 365 then uses these keys to encrypt your data at rest and helps you meet compliance obligations because you control the encryption keys that Microsoft 365 uses to encrypt and decrypt data.